MonetDB/monetdb-spark/README.md

 To build, simply run `make`.
 This will create `monetdb-spark-X.Y.Z-fat.jar` in the directory `monetdb-spark/target`.

-This fat jar contains all needed dependencies but not the MonetDB JDBC driver.
+This fat jar contains all needed dependencies except the MonetDB JDBC driver.

 To test, run `make test`.
-The tests assume they can connect to and freely modify a database `monetdb:///localhost/testspark`.
+The tests assume they can connect to and freely modify the database `jdbc:monetdb:///localhost/testspark`.
 This database needs to be created beforehand, or a different database must be configured as explained below.

 The following settings are available: